The Marked · Chapter 14

 "Digging toward what?"
 Ren asked.
 The question left his mouth before the reflex could stop it, the way a reflex fires before the signal reaches the brain — the survival-mode override that says information is more important than silence.

-"Toward whatever is underneath.
-The thing the sin-thin places are pooling above.
-The thing that's been making the Vine Street anomaly feel like standing over a grave."
+"Toward whatever's under it all," he said.
+"Whatever the sin-thin places have been pooling above.
+The thing that makes Vine feel like you're standing over a grave."

 The Vine Street anomaly.
 Ren's notation: DEEPER.
 The geological despair.
 The thing that exceeded the principality's capacity.